Frequently Asked Questions

 Our housing assignment notifications vary by school and program start date.
 Refer to our website to determine your appropriate application timeline.
 We will not consider any applications submitted outside of their appropriate application timelines.

 We make assignments based on our priority structure, detailed above.
 Unfortunately, we cannot guarantee that we will be able to accommodate any roommate requests, although you can indicate any preferences on your housing application.

 If you are offered a room within a multiple occupancy apartment, you may be housed with students of different schools or programs and with different graduation dates.
 We will only assign students of the same gender to multiple occupancy apartments.
-Roommate information will be available and can be provided, upon request, two to three weeks before your move-in date.
+Roommate information will be available once you accept your housing assignment.

 You will receive your housing assignment via email.
 Due to the high demand for housing, we can only offer one housing assignment.
 Please respond within 48 hours to accept or decline the housing assignment.
 Failure to respond within that timeframe will lead to the cancelation of your assignment and reassignment of the unit.
 If you applied for couples housing, documentation in support of your status should be emailed to firstname.lastname@example.org.
 As a reminder, falsely certifying your couple status may result in disciplinary action.